 The faculty and students were touched by your experience and moved by your presentation.
 Many of the students were in elementary and middle school at the time and didn’t truly understand the impact of this horrific tragedy.

 Your efforts will continue to strengthen their understanding and continue to remind us of how fragile life is.
-If I could be of any assistance in the future please do not hesitate to
+If I could be of any assistance in the future please do not hesitate to contact me.”

 ~ Scott Schoonmaker